Bill Geist: Early life

-Geist was born on May 10, 1945, in Champaign, Illinois.

-He served in the United States Army as a combat photographer with the 1st Infantry Division in Vietnam, where he was awarded the Bronze Star Medal.

-He attended the University of Illinois at Urbana-Champaign, graduating with a BA in Communications (1968), and the University of Missouri, graduating with an MA in Communications (1971).
+Geist was born on May 10, 1945, in Champaign, Illinois, where he was also raised.
+He attended the University of Illinois Urbana-Champaign, graduating with a BA in Communications (1968).
+After graduation, he served in the United States Army as a combat photographer with the 1st Infantry Division in Vietnam, where he was awarded the Bronze Star Medal.
+After returning to the United States, he attended the University of Missouri, graduating with an MA in Communications (1971).

 Career

 Geist began his career in 1972 when he joined the Chicago Tribune's Suburban Trib subsidiary, where he worked as a reporter and columnist until 1980.

 From 1980 until 1987, he was a columnist for The New York Times; his "About New York" column appeared twice a week.

 In August 1987, he joined CBS as a correspondent, where he contributed to CBS Evening News, 60 Minutes II and CBS Sports.
 He appeared regularly on CBS Sunday Morning hosted by Charles Kuralt and Charles Osgood, where he offered the Everyman's perspective on American pop culture and current events.
 He announced his retirement on the program on September 16, 2018.

 Geist is the bestselling author of a number of books, including: